Finding Strength in Small Steps: A Patient's Guide to Recovery from Paralysis

 Maria Paula, now, recovering.

-All processes are different, and even if some may seem similar and motivate you, go at your own pace.
+Everyone is different, go at your own pace.
 Let your body feel what it has to feel.
 Don't repress anything, don't hold onto anything.
 Because it's better to take a day to breathe and rest than to face future days full of frustration, extreme tiredness, and anxiety.
-Taking a day is not bad; on the contrary, you help your body and mind clear out so you can continue with what comes next.
+Taking a day is not bad; on the contrary, you help clear your body and mind so you can continue with what comes next.

 Read Maria Paula’s story with AIP here.